Content on this page was generated by AI and has not been manually reviewed.

 Do VPNs work on public Wi‑Fi?

 Yes, VPNs help protect traffic on public Wi‑Fi by encrypting your data and masking your IP, reducing the risk of interception by attackers on the same network.
-Does microsoft edge use vpn and how to use a VPN with Microsoft Edge for private browsing, security, and geo-unblocking
+Ghost vpn extension edge 2026

 Can the UK government force a VPN provider to share user data?